Mariposa Grove Museum

-In 1978, the Mariposa Grove Cabin was listed on the National Register of Historic Places.
+The Mariposa Grove Museum was listed on the National Register of Historic Places in 1978.

-Galen Clark Cabin
+Galen Clark cabin

-Clark constructed the first shelter, a simple one-room cabin, in the Upper Grove in May 1864, shortly after being appointed the first guardian of the Yosemite Valley and Mariposa Big Tree Grant.
-He used it as an office and information center for visitors.
-In June 1864, Dr. Henry Bellows named it "Galen's Hospice" after his party took shelter there during a storm.
+Galen Clark built the first shelter in the Upper Grove in May 1864.
+The one-room cabin served as an office and information center for visitors to the Mariposa Grove.
+In June 1864, Henry W. Bellows named the cabin "Galen's Hospice" after his party took shelter there during a storm.

-In 1881, the State of California replaced the ramshackle building with a new one room cabin.
-Another room was added in 1902 to serve as the office for the grove's guardian.
+In 1881, the State of California replaced the original structure with a new one-room cabin for visitors.
+A second room was added in 1902 for use as the grove guardian's office.